harta55/EnTAP/docs/source/Running_EnTAP/Execution/execution_ontology.rst

      - string
      - emapper.py
    * - eggnog-contaminant
-     - Specify this to turn on/off EggNOG contaminant analysis.
+     - Specify this to turn on/off EggNOG contaminant analysis (on by default).
 This leverages the taxon input from the contaminant Similarity Search command to  determine if an EggNOG annotation should be flagged as a contaminant.
 EggNOG contaminant analysis can only be performed alongside Similarity  Search contaminant analysis (not on its own) and will only be utilized if no alignments were found for a given transcript during Similarity Searching
      - R-ini
      - bool
-     - false
+     - true

 Interpreting EggNOG Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^